 The sgl library provides OpenGL for 3-D graphics.
 The context for rendering OpenGL can be a window or bitmap created with racket/gui.

 22.2 The Web Server

 theWeb Applications in Racketdocumentation describes the Racket web server, which supports servlets implemented in Racket.

 The Racket Foreign Interface describes tools for using Racket to access libraries that are normally used by C programs.

-Racket Documentation lists documentation for many other installed libraries.
+Racket Documentation lists documentation for other libraries, including libraries that are installed as packages.
 Run raco docs to find documentation for libraries that are installed on your system and specific to your user account.

 Racket Package Catalog at https://pkgs.racket-lang.org offers even more downloadable packages contributed by Racketeers.
 The online Racket documentation includes documentation for packages in that catalog, updated daily.
 For more information about packages, see see Package Management in Racket.